 One of the hardest things for new fliers is keeping track of the orientation of their drone and adjusting the use of the controller accordingly.
 For example, if your quadcopter is facing you, pushing the joystick away from you will make it fly towards you, and pulling the joysticks towards yourself will make it fly away from you.
 This can be completely counterintuitive when you first get your hands on a controller.
 Headless flight modes force the drone itself to readjust so that, regardless of its orientation, pushing the joystick away will make it fly away, and pulling the joystick back will make it fly towards you.

 Headless flight modes can make things feel a lot more intuitive for beginners.
 On the other hand, it can cause some models to be a bit less responsive because the drone has to constantly recalculate to make sure your controls stay constant as it spins.

 Do I Need a Camera?

-Sub-$100 drones can provide hours of entertainment for both kids and adults, and can provide a low cost 'trial period' before making a big investment in a high end model.
-However, like all inexpensive electronics, you can easily buy a promising looking model that ends up being a piece of junk.
+Drones designed for kids can provide hours of entertainment for both young and old and can serve as a low-cost 'trial period' before making a bigger investment in a high-end model.
+Like all electronics, however, you can easily buy a promising looking model that ends up being a piece of junk.
 So tread carefully, check out our recommendations, and get flying!